tshepang/blog/content/computing/major projects using Mercurial.rst

 Mercurial is the only version control system that I actually like, and I do celebrate each time I see a project use it.
-So, here I list the most notable projects I am aware of that do, which also gives me hope that it isn't being suffocated too much by Git.
-I ordered them by my some rough mix popularity and importance:
+So, here I list the most notable projects I am aware of that do, which also gives me hope that it isn't being suffocated too much by Git:

 * Firefox__, on top 3 of all desktop web browsers (number of users)